 No BCM-7 Opioid Peptides

-This is important to understand if you really want to understand the difference between A1 and A2 milk.
+This is important if you really want to understand the difference between A1 and A2 milk.

 Proteins are made of long, twisted up chains of amino acids.
 Your body breaks down proteins you eat, like beta-caseins, to form smaller chains of amino acids, called peptides.
 Peptides are like little baby proteins that have all sorts of active functions in the body.